Matrix calculation with NumPy

 Matrix calculation with NumPy Matrix calculation with NumPy

-Matrix Calculation with NumPylink image 38
+Matrix calculus with NumPylink image 38

 Disclaimer: This post has been translated to English using a machine translation model.
 Please, let me know if you find any mistakes.